mui/material-ui/ROADMAP.md

 But:
 - We had lost around 25% of the performance 🐢.
 Computing the inline-style at each render with no caching isn't really efficient.
-- Some more advanced CSS feature wasn't available, e.g. keyframes, pseudo-elements, pseudo-classes 💅.
+- Some more advanced CSS feature weren't available, e.g. keyframes, pseudo-elements, pseudo-classes 💅.
-- Media queries aren't available on the server.
+- Media queries weren't available on the server.
 At least [not yet](http://caniuse.com/#feat=client-hints-dpr-width-viewport).
-- The debugging was really challenging.
+- Debugging was really challenging.
 Browser dev tools aren't tuned for inline-styles.
 - React v15 has changed the method of injecting styles into the DOM meaning, for example, that prefixing all browsers for `display:flex` is no longer possible 💥.

 ### Does JSS solve them?